 - There are some questions in both math sections (with and without calculator) where you have to generate and enter the response (not multiple choice).

 - There are more word problem-solving questions in math.

 - There are multiple-choice questions about the US constitution and history with which Canadian students might have less familiarity.

-Test Information Release (TIR): Students can order the TIR during registration or any time up to five days after the test administration, they’ll receive a copy of the test answers for review after they receive their scores.
+Test Information Release (TIR): Students can order the TIR during registration or any time up to five days after the test administration, after which they will receive a copy of the test answers for review after they receive their scores.
 The TIR costs $20, and there are additional charges to receive a photocopy of the answer sheet or essay, if applicable.
-The ACT only offers the TIR service in December, April, and June, so students should take advantage of it when they can, as it can be a very helpful resource for understanding their scores.
+The ACT only offers the TIR service in December, April, and June, so students should take advantage of it when can, as it can be a very helpful resource for understanding their scores.
 For more information, visit the ACT’s TIR page here.